espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

-This post is my summary of books on this topic written by Congolese, Rwandan, and Belgian authors, as well as a summary of my experience of this war as someone who lived in the region.
+This post is my summary of books on this topic written by Congolese, Rwandan, and Western authors, as well as a summary of my experience of this war as someone who lived in the region.
 For those who are interested in the topic, I will list books in the conclusion of this post where you can read more about the Congo Wars.

 So, Tokende... 🚀